Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 Administration of the hypervisors and technical VMs for Vinci Africa and DOM-TOM (French overseas departments and territories), together with two other engineers.
 - ~30 KVM and VMWare hypervisors
-- ~200 VMs Centos & Windows
+- ~200 VMs Red Hat Enterprise Linux & Windows

 Projects:
 - One of my team goals was to achieve near-full automation of management tasks and to implement a Self-Healing Infrastructure model for the automated resolution of common incidents (notably excluding disk space issues).
 - The script [kvm_infogathering](https://github.com/Daudre-Vignier-Charles/kvm_infogathering) was developed in this context to collect information from KVM hypervisors.
 - Projects:
   - Migration from KVM to VMware
-  - Automated deployment of an EDR solution for KVM hypervisors and Windows/Linux/CentOS VMs
+  - Automated deployment of an EDR solution for KVM hypervisors and Windows/Linux/Red Hat Enterprise Linux VMs
   - Architecture and deployement of a monitoring solution
   - Automation of firmware and system updates

 Tasks:
 - Deliver assigned projects,
-- N2/N3 operation of central infrastructures and common base,
+- N2/N3 operation of central infrastructures and common core,
-- monitoring and management of Windows Server, RedHat/CentOS, KVM/VMWare hypervisors lifecycle,
+- monitoring and management of Windows Server, Red Hat Enterprise Linux, KVM/VMWare hypervisors lifecycle,
 - middleware,
 - reporting,
 - postmortem documentation,